nathanial/emacs/LegacyCleanupPlan.md

 ## Risks & Mitigations
 - **Hidden dependencies**: Some Lisp packages may still reference Windows- or GNUstep-specific features.
 Run `make check` and grep for platform guards after removal.
+- **Test flakiness**: `make check` currently fails when Rust tooling (`rust-analyzer`) is unavailable; capture these as expected in CI or provide skip hooks before shipping Phase 3 deletions.
 - **Community patches**: External contributors might expect Windows/Android support; clearly communicate the narrower scope in `CONTRIBUTE` and release notes.
 - **Build system brittleness**: Aggressive pruning can break Autotools logic.
 Maintain incremental commits with CI on macOS/Linux to catch regressions early.